Energy-momentum tensor form factors and spin density distribution in the nucleon calculated in a quantized Skyrme model with vector mesons: Results: comparison of the canonical and Belinfante EMTs

 We extract the EMT form factors from off-forward nucleon matrix elements evaluated in the Breit frame ($\Delta^0=0$ and $t=-\bDelta^2$), using the conventions explained in Sec.~\ref{sec:general_framework}.
 In the present work, we can only consider the total EMT, without quark and gluon decomposition, and use the minimal parametrization in terms of $A(t)$, $J(t)$, $D(t)$, and $\calG(t)$.
 In the following, the subscripts ``can'' and ``Bel'' indicate that the form factors are extracted from the canonical EMT, $T^{\mu\nu}_\text{can}$, and from the Belinfante EMT, $T^{\mu\nu}_\text{Bel}$, respectively.

 We show the resulting form factors in Figs.~\ref{fig:ff_A}-\ref{fig:ff_JG}.
+For comparison, we also display recent lattice-QCD results~\cite{Hackett:2023rif} and available phenomenological extractions from vector-meson photoproduction~\cite{Wang:2023fmx}.
+Since these external results are usually formulated in terms of the Belinfante EMT, the direct comparison should be made with our Belinfante results.

 Let us begin with the momentum form factor, $A(t)$, in Fig.~\ref{fig:ff_A}.
 In the plot, $A_\text{can}(t)$ and $A_\text{Bel}(t)$ are obtained from the inversion formulas in Sec.~\ref{sec:inversion}.
 As expected from translational invariance, both satisfy $A(0)=1$ within numerical accuracy.
+We find that $A_\text{Bel}(t)$ shows a qualitatively similar decreasing behavior to the phenomenological extractions and lattice results.

 Figure~\ref{fig:ff_D} shows the mechanical form factor, $D(t)$, obtained from the spatial stress tensor.
 In our treatment, $D(t)$ based on the pressure profile in Eq.~\eqref{eq:D_from_p} does not exactly coincide with $D(t)$ based on the shear-force distribution in Eq.~\eqref{eq:D_from_s} due to the violation of the energy-momentum conservation caused by rotation.
 In this work, $D(t)$ refers to that from the shear distribution, because it is numerically more stable.
 In the forward limit, we find $D_\text{can}(0)=-1.30$ and $D_\text{Bel}(0)=-3.88$.
 This comparison between $D_\text{can}(t)$ and $D_\text{Bel}(t)$ clearly illustrates how the pseudogauge choice could affect the local stress distribution and the extracted mechanical form factor.
-In both cases, $D(0)$ is negative, as commonly discussed, and in particular, the magnitude of $D_\text{Bel}(0)$ is consistent with the empirical expectation of order a few in typical conventions~\cite{Polyakov:2018zvc}.
+In both cases, $D(0)$ is negative, as commonly discussed~\cite{Polyakov:2018zvc}.
+We can see that $D_\text{Bel}(t)$ is in reasonably good agreement with the phenomenological extraction and lattice results.

 The key message from Fig.~\ref{fig:ff_D} is that the local mechanical interpretation inferred from spatial stresses is not unique under pseudogauge transformations.
 A prominent demonstration is that the forward limit value takes markedly different values, as mentioned above.
 As explained in Sec.~\ref{sec:partonic_relation}, the leading-twist DVCS constraints appear from the twist-2 GPD moments, and they only determine the symmetric leading-twist sector of the EMT, which does not resolve pseudogauge ambiguity in the spatial stress tensor.
 Therefore, the DVCS data alone cannot fix which pseudogauge realization underlies a given three-dimensional pressure and shear-force reconstruction, and the mechanical interpretation in theory cannot avoid systematic uncertainty of the size indicated by $D_\text{can}(t)-D_\text{Bel}(t)$.